ags911/ags911/README.md

 **[Project 2:  Disaster Response Pipeline Project](https://github.com/ags911/udacity-dsnd/tree/main/project-2)**

 This project analyzed disaster data from Figure Eight using data engineering skills to build a Machine Learning pipeline to categorize these events so that the messages could be sent to an appropriate disaster relief agency.
-A web app allows emergency workers to input new messages and get classification results.
+A web app allows emergency workers to input messages for rapid classification, directing aid efficiently.

 <br>